khatwaniNikhil/BusinessImpact/db_concepts.md

+# Data Storage
+1. Heap: No ordering of table records during storage.
+Will lead to table scan without any explicit index.
+2. Clustered table/clustered index: Ordering of records during storage and implicit index over PK is created for fast lookup.
+Clustered index leaf nodes contains the actual table data.
+Therefore only one clustered index per table.
+Innodb created clustered index.

 # INDEX
+1. MySQL supports a few different index types.
+The most important are BTREE(balanced tree) and HASH.
+2. Clustered index already covered above.
+3. Secondary index: Needed for ordering data other than physical ordering via clustered index.
+Secondary index can have its own order and is agnostic to base table order.
+Leaf nodes of secondary Index has references/pointers to base table data.
-1. Balanced tree (tree depth is equal at every position; the distance between root node and leaf nodes is the same everywhere.)
+4. Balanced tree (tree depth is equal at every position; the distance between root node and leaf nodes is the same everywhere.)
     1. logic ordering of data is achieved in index (side effect is keeping reductant data)
         1. Layered
             1. Root node